iwaseka17/techsavia-SQL/README.md

 # Question 11
 I wrote a SQL query to display only the first 5 rows from the products table.
+The highlighted part in row 15 is the query.

  <img width="972" height="608" alt="image" src="https://github.com/user-attachments/assets/226c1bd9-8dc4-4787-a4ac-18254a5d3303" />